Resignation - how much notice?

 No paid sick leave left

-An employee who has used up all their sick leave can take unpaid sick leave.
-They have to give the employer notice and evidence.
+An employee who has used up all their paid sick leave may be able to take unpaid leave.
+They would have to give the employer notice and evidence.

 Source reference: Fair Work Act 2009 s.22 and 117